 Jen Mendez (M.Ed.) is the founder of PERMIE KIDs, a Community Supported Education (CSE) network of nature and community-oriented families, educators, artists and designers.
 Jen received her Masters in International Education, with a focus on inquiry-based learning in 2008 and has taught as a traditional classroom teacher in public, private and international schools, as well as alternative education settings.
 Jen is now a homeschooling mother.
 She also serves on the board of directors for the Institute of Permaculture Education for Children (IPEC) and has a certification in Permaculture Design.
 Jen specializes in helping people of all ages use what is uniquely present in their place to create resilient and regenerative “learning landscapes.”

-The Seventh Generation Teacher Training will be hosted by The Riverside Project, located at 1123 Bloomery Road, Charles Town, WV, 25414.
+In the past we have held this course at The Riverside Project, located at 1123 Bloomery Road, Charles Town, WV, 25414.

 Directions: Riverside is an easy 90 minute drive from both DC and Baltimore and there is plenty of parking available on site.
 The property is just 15 minutes from the Harpers Ferry Amtrak Station.
 Dulles (IAD) is the closest airport (about 50 minutes), but Reagan (DCA) and BWI are both options as well.